 Joining the stage for bows:

 Front left to right: Director Abigail Cave-Bigley, Librettist and Producer Cynthia Downes, Musical Director David Trippett.

 To and from Kate Hopkins who played Fanny Robin and Laban Tall:

 From chorus members Stuart and Margaret Pickford (Stuart later wrote, "Far from the Madding crowd was a once in a lifetime experience for us and we shall never forget it.
 We enjoyed both performances - they were very different.":

 Cards and letters following the premiere:

-So Far from the Madding Crowd was given a second run of performances on August 29th, 30th and 31st 2007 at the Church of St James the Great, Wednesbury.
-Funding was provided by the Wednesbury Music Club, in celebration of it's 60th anniversary.
-This time Ann Nation directed the production and artist, Richard Coyle, created scenery on screens.
+We accepted Steve Melia's enthusiastic invitation, and Far from the Madding Crowd was given a second run of performances on August 29th, 30th and 31st 2007 at the Church of St James the Great, Wednesbury.
+Funding was provided by the Wednesbury Music Club, in celebration of its 60th anniversary.
+This time Ann Nation directed the production and artist Richard Coyle created scenery on screens.